HacktheHill/org-website/README.md

-# Hack the Hill Website
+# Capital Technology Network Website

-Welcome to the Hack the Hill Organization Website repository.
+Welcome to the Capital Technology Network Organization Website repository.
 This static marketing website serves to provide information about the Hack the Hill hackathon.

 ## Getting Started